Wunkolo/qHilbert/README.md

 A hilbert curve is a space filling self-similar curve that provides a mapping between 2D space to 1D, and 1D to 2D space while preserving locality between mappings.
 Hilbert curves split a finite 2D space into recursive quadrants(similar to a [full quad-tree](https://en.wikipedia.org/wiki/Quadtree)) and traverse each quadrant in recursive "U" shapes at each iteration such that every quadrant gets fully visited before moving onto the next one.

-qHilbert is an attempt at a vectorized speedup of mapping multiple linear 1D indices into planar 2D points in parallel.
+qHilbert is an attempt at a vectorized speedup of mapping multiple linear 1D indices into planar 2D points in parallel that is based on the Butz Algorithm's[1] utilization of Gray code.

 ---